20011004/TOT/README.md

 ## Contact

 For every request don't hesitate to open an issue.
-If you prefer contacting us in private way you can do it via Twitter or keybase.
+If you prefer contacting us in private you can do it via Twitter or keybase.